mearlboro/mearlboro.github.io/_posts/2019-03-02-hascell-episode-1-part-2.md

     return :: a -> m a
     fail :: String -> m a

-A monad is also a context, but on top of allowing functions to be mapped over the elements inside the context, it also supports a few more operations that allow us to work directly with contexts without having to always take the elements out, modify them, and put them back again:
+So, a monad is also a context, but on top of allowing functions to be mapped over the elements inside the context, it also supports a few more operations that allow us to work directly with contexts without having to always take the elements out, modify them, and put them back again:
 - wrapping an element into a context with a function called `return` (which is like the reverse of `extract`!)
 - applying a function that takes an element and returns something wrapped in a context to elements inside a context without getting a double context back: that's bind `>>=`, and allows monadic computations to be chained one after the other in an almost "imperative" fashion!
 This is a bit like our `evolve`, but the function is the other way around and `>>=` takes the context first and then the function, while `evolve` takes the rule first and then the world.

-It kinda seems to be related to what we wrote for `W a`, but something doesn't click.
+It seems to be related to what I wrote for `W a`, but something doesn't click.
 So I asked comrade Jules.

 *The most common formulation of monads in category theory is not the standard one used in Haskell, although they are equivalent, the one used in Haskell is better adapted for use in computation.
 The formulation in category theory, for a monad `m`, has two operators:*